 United Asbury Methodist Church: 1871 (K-624): The United Asbury Methodist Church is located near the crossroads of Cypress and Sassafras Streets.
 It is a two-story Italianate-style structure, which is built of brick.
 According to MHT records, the church "...is quite unlike that of most other Kent County churches built or remodeled during the same period."
 It strongly resembles the Presbyterian Church in Middletown, Delaware.
-Mainly notable interior elements include a pressed metal ceiling and cornice, which were installed in 1906.
-These ceilings were rare for Kent County.
+The church's cornerstone was laid on October 16, 1871, and H.M.
+Stuart immediately began construction of the brick walls.